ISISComputingGroup/EPICS-csm/documentation/cvtRecord.rst

    includes writing any pointer-sized value to the given address.
 -  ``1D TABLE``: Table-driven conversion with one input value.
 SPEC should be the filename of a one-dimensional table as specified by the `csm module`_.
-If TDIR is specified, the file must be in directory TDIR, otherwise the current directory is used.
+The BDIR and TDIR field specify parts of the directory of the file, the complete path of the table file is BDIR/TDIR/SPEC.
    X is used as input to the csm routine `csm_y`_.
 The value of Y is ignored.
 -  ``1D TABLE INVERTED``: Same as ``1D TABLE``, except conversion direction is backwards: Input is Y and conversion uses the csm routine `csm_x`_.
 The value of X is ignored.
 -  ``2D TABLE``: Table-driven conversion with two input values.
 SPEC should be the filename of a two-dimensional table as specified by the `csm module`_.
-If TDIR is specified, the file must be in directory TDIR, otherwise the current directory is used.
+BDIR and TDIR togetehr determine the directory of the file, see case ``1D TABLE`` above.
 Both X and Y are used as inputs to the csm routine `csm_z`_.

-The fields METH, SPEC, and TDIR are read-only and always represent the conversion currently in effect.
+The fields METH, SPEC, BDIR, and TDIR are read-only and always represent the conversion currently in effect.

 CVSR is used to implement the non-``LINEAR`` conversions.